-On, March 7, 2018 Sean I. Waller resigned from the position of President to pursue other opportunities.
-Mr Waller will remain as a Member of the Board of Directors and will serve as a key Advisor to the Company.
+On March 7, 2018, Ms. Joanne Freeze, P. Geo., CEO and Director assumed the role of President of the Company following the resignation of Mr. Sean Waller, P.Eng.
+Mr. Waller will remain as a member of the Board of Directors and will serve as a key technical advisor to the Cañariaco Copper Project in Peru.